- About us

 Exercise is beneficial for most people undergoing cancer treatment, as well as after treatment.
 This book has been developed to provide information on the benefits of exercise as well as including some simple exercise techniques.

-Breast exercises after surgery poster
+Arm and shoulder exercises after surgery PDF

 Describes how to perform exercises to help improve arm and shoulder movement after undergoing breast surgery.